Singapore

 • Is Singapore good for families with young kids?

 Yes.
 Attractions such as the zoo, Bird Paradise, Sentosa, and the aquarium are built with families in mind.
-Clean public facilities, reliable transport, and easy access to healthcare make travelling with children straightforward.
+Clean public facilities, reliable transport, and easy access to healthcare make traveling with children straightforward.
 The heat is usually the biggest challenge.

 • Is Singapore stroller-friendly?

 Yes.
 MRT stations, buses, malls, and major attractions are built with lifts and ramps.
-Wide pavements and accessible crossings make moving around easy with a stroller.
+Wide sidewalks and accessible crossings make moving around easy with a stroller.
 The climate is a bigger obstacle than the infrastructure.

 Staying longer